reasonml/reasonml.github.io/src/pages/guide/javascript/converting.md

 Tips
 -------

 **Don't** try to fully convert a JS file into a pristine Reason file in a single shot.
 Such method might actually slow you down!
-It's fine to have externals and `bs.obj` left, and temporarily not take advantage of nice OCaml features (variants, labelled arguments, etc.).
+It's fine to have externals and `bs.obj` left, and temporarily not take advantage of nice OCaml features (variants, labeled arguments, etc.).
 Once you've converted a few other related files, you can come back and now refactor **faster** by banking on the type system.

 Whatever nice utilities you find (e.g. convert a `Js.null_undefined Js.boolean` to a `bool`), put them in a `tempUtils.re` file or something.
 They're easy examples for your colleagues and removes some conversion churns.